 Your primary care doctor is often the best place to begin the conversation.
 They can help you understand if you’re dealing with a specific condition like anxiety or depression and can recommend the right kind of support.
 Be open with them about how you’re feeling.
 Sometimes, a doctor might suggest a service that Medicare doesn’t fully cover, so it’s always smart to ask why they recommend it and what your plan will pay for.
 This conversation empowers you to make informed decisions about your care from the very start.

-Reviewing Your Specific Medicare Plan
+Check the Details of Your Specific Medicare Plan

 Medicare isn’t one-size-fits-all, so it’s important to know the details of your specific plan.
 If you have Original Medicare, Part B typically covers 80% of the approved amount for your therapy sessions after you’ve met your deductible.
 You would then pay the remaining 20%.
 If you have a Medicare Advantage Plan (Part C), your costs and coverage rules will be different.
 The best approach is to contact your plan provider directly to get clear answers about your copayments, network of therapists, and any specific rules for mental health care.